godotengine/godot-docs/tutorials/assets_pipeline/importing_3d_scenes/import_configuration.rst

   inherit from Node3D is recommended.
 Otherwise, you'll lose the ability to position the node directly in the 3D editor.
 - **Root Name:** The name of the root node in the imported scene.
-This is generally not noticeable when instancing the scene in the editor (or drag-and-dropping from the FileSystem dock), as the root node is renamed to match the filename in this case.
+This is generally not noticeable when instantiating the scene in the editor (or drag-and-dropping from the FileSystem dock), as the root node is renamed to match the filename in this case.
 - **Apply Root Scale:** If enabled, **Root Scale** will be *applied* on the